RLE-Foundation/rllte/docs/api_docs/xploit/storage/vanilla_distributed_storage.md

 ---
-Distributed storage for distributed algorithms like IMPALA.
+Vanilla distributed storage for distributed algorithms like IMPALA.

 **Args**